-On April 8th’ after this amazing week, I was back home.
+By April 8TH, following this amazing week, I was back home again.

-I had a strong urge to run!
+I suddenly felt a strong urge to run!

-Despite we landed at 5pm, I didn’t go to sleep.
+Despite having landed at 5 PM, I didn’t feel like going to sleep.

-After organizing a bit and a quick shower, I ran an “opening” 5km.
-It was not one of the fastest runs, but it was easy.
+After organizing my things a bit and a quick shower, I ran an initial “opening” 5 kilometers.
+It was not one of my fastest runs, but it was easy.

-I had twelve days until going to Val Thorens, so I didn’t want to miss a day; running, swimming, biking.
+I had twelve days left until my ski trip to Val Thorens in the French Alps, so I didn’t want to miss a day of exercise; running, swimming, biking.

-On April 19, the day before flying, the summary was:
+On April 19th, the day before my flight, the summary of my sport activities was as follows:

-Running now three times a week:
+Running three times a week:

-5km – intervals, reaching 4:30/km!
+5 kilometers – intervals running, reaching 4:30/km!

-6km – tempo, usually around 5:45/km
+6 kilometers – tempo run (designed to improve endurance), usually around 5:45/km

 7km LSD (Long Slow Distance), 6:20/km

-It sums up to less or more 18km/week.
-At this pace it will be 80km/month.
+It sums up more or less to 18kms/week.
+At this pace it will reach 80kms/month.

-All in all, the runs go quite easily, with a great joy and pleasure.
-The knee is OK most of the time, but when it hurts, even a bit, I quite panic…
+All in all, the runs go quite easily, with great joy and pleasure.
+The knee is okay most of the time, but when it hurts, even a bit, I start to panic…

-But usually it passes very quickly.
+But usually that passes very quickly.

-Hope very much, the second ski vacation will not pull me back.
+I very much hope that the next ski vacation will not pull me back.

-To motivate myself even more, and also to check where I stand, I signed up for a 10km run in Herziliya on Saturday, May 4th, less than a week after coming back from the ski.
+To motivate myself even more, and also to check my progress, I was signed up for a 10km run in Herziliya on Saturday, May 4th, less than a week after I return from the ski trip.

-This will be my first 10K, since September and the last injury.
+This will be my first 10K run, since September and the last injury.

+Chapter 4

-Chapter 4, Back to White, Another Ski Week, Val Thorens, France
+Back to White, Another Ski Week, Val Thorens, France

-Despite it was almost the end of the ski season, last week of April, the conditions were quite good.
+Despite its being almost the end of the ski season, the last week of April, the conditions are quite good.
 Only the strong winds made it less pleasant.

-The village in the French region Rhone-Alpes lies at the altitude of 2,300 meters, offers views of the French as well as the Swiss and Italian Alps, and is regarded as the highest skiing station of Europe.
+This village in the French region of Rhone-Alpes which lies at an altitude of 2,300 meters, offers views of the French as well as the Swiss and Italian Alps, and is regarded as the highest skiing station of Europe.

-Les Trois Vallees is seen as the largest connected skiing region of the world, with its three valleys and approximately 600 kilometers of slopes.
-At Val Thorens itself there is a selection of almost 70 slopes with 140 km, well connected by 30 lifts.
+Les Trois Vallees, the 3 Valleys ski area is known as the largest connected skiing region in the world, with its three valleys and approximately 600 kilometers of slopes.
+At Val Thorens alone there is a selection of almost 70 slopes covering 140 kilometers, well connected by 30 ski lifts.

 For me it was more challenging than skiing in Poland as the slopes were steeper and longer.
-But I managed quite well and marked further improvement.
+But I managed quite well and noted further improvement.